 - Overcrowding of the teeth which require space to be straightened in Orthodontics

-While we can perform most tooth extractions comfortably within our practice, in more complex cases, we may refer you to an oral surgeon who can offer intravenous sedation or relative analgesia.
+While we can perform most tooth extractions comfortably within our practice, in more complex cases, we may refer you to an oral surgeon who may offer intravenous sedation or relative analgesia.
 In some cases, your dentist may recommend a general anaesthetic instead, especially where multiple extractions or surgery is required.

 To book your consultation, please click here or call 01454 412053.
 Back to treatments